Champab66/MediaWIKI-Installation-Runbook/README.md

 1. Azure account to create azure VM using terraform
 2. Terraform installed
 3. Ansible installed
+4. Target VM

+Note:
+1. This runbook uses Ubuntu 18.04-LTS VM image as target server.Hence commands are written accordingly
+2. To install MediaWiki 1.31,  PHP ≥ 7.0 is needed and to install MediaWiki 1.35 and higher, PHP ≥ 7.3 is needed

 ## Provision Infrastructure using Terraform

 ---